-COUR COURSE OBJECTIVES CS01: To provide adequate basic understanding about Human Resource.
-To prepare students to exploit opportunities being newly created in CS02: the market.
-CS03: To train the students in communication skills.
-CS04: To inculcate inter personal relations.
-CS05: To inculcate managerial skills.
-COUR COURSE OUTCOMES Students will be able to understand importance of the HR C01: Management.
-Students will be able to identify opportunities available in the C02: market.
-C03: Students will be able to communicate effectively.
-C04: Students will be able to identify HR issues.
-C05: Students will be able to apply managerial skills.
+- CS01: To provide adequate basic understanding about Human Resource.To prepare students to exploit opportunities being newly created in the - CS02: market. - CS03: To train the students in communication skills. - CS04: To inculcate inter personal relations. - CS05: To inculcate managerial skills.

+- C01: Students will be able to understand importance of the HR Management. - C02: Students will be able to identify opportunities available in the market. - C03: Students will be able to communicate effectively. - C04: Students will be able to identify HR issues. - C05: Students will be able to apply managerial skills.